tpaternina/tpaternina.github.io/_posts/2021-01-22-learning-javascript.md

 ## The variants of functions

-While Python and Java work with  the keywords `def` and `fun`, there are many ways to write functions with JavaScript.
+While Python functions are written with the keyword `def`, there are many ways to write functions with JavaScript.
 One of them is *function assignment*, where we write a function and assign its "value" to a variable:

 ```javascript
 const hello = function(user) {